emersion/soju/doc/ext/bouncer-networks.md

 ## Description

-This document describes the `bouncer-networks` extension.
+This document describes the `soju.im/bouncer-networks` extension.
 This enables clients to discover servers that are bouncers, list and edit upstream networks the bouncer is connected to.

 Each network has a unique per-user ID called "netid".
 It MUST NOT change during the lifetime of the network.
 TODO: character restrictions for network IDs.